Soft Skills

 1. Focus on enablement rather than control

-Whether someone is able to successfully self-manage is often a function of the style of their direct manager and a result of the manager meeting the employee where they are.
-So one of the biggest things an organization can do to help people become better at self-management is to focus on enablement rather than control.
+Whether someone is able to successfully self-manage is often a function of the style of their direct manager.
+Is the manager meeting the employee where they are?
+One of the biggest things an organization can do to help people become better at self-management is to focus on enablement rather than control.

 Kati Lechner, Director of Talent Operations and People Strategies at Wonderlic, elaborates: